top of page

 Her current and former students are now found in every facet of the professional vocal music world, including regular guests and members of major and regional opera companies in Europe, the United States, and South America; as well as the apprentice programs of the Santa Fe, Chicago Lyric, Wolf Trap, San Francisco, Orlando, Fort Worth, and Des Moines Metro Operas; on the faculties of Michigan State University, Oklahoma State University, the University of Puget Sound, Lone Star College, and the University of South Dakota; and includes the founder of the Lone Star Lyric Theater Festival, the assistant music director of Chanticleer, two Fulbright scholars, and myriad Metropolitan, international, and regional competition winners.

-She is the Martin E. and Corazon D. Sanders Professor of Voice at the Eastman School of Music and serves as the Chair of the Voice and Opera Department, as well as a University of Rochester Faculty Diversity Officer.
-For fifteen years, she served on the international faculty of the Artescénica Encuentro Operistico in Mexico and for the last half decade, the voice faculty of Opera Viva in Verona, Italy.
+She is the Martin E. and Corazon D. Sanders Professor of Voice at the Eastman School of Music and served for five years as the Chair of the Voice and Opera Department, as well as a University of Rochester Faculty Diversity Officer.
+For fifteen years, she served on the international faculty of the Artescénica Encuentro Operistico in Mexico and for the last decade, the voice faculty of Opera Viva in Verona, Italy.
 In addition to her teaching, her research interests in physician education have been the focus of her recent work at the University of Rochester's School of Medicine and Dentistry, from which she holds the Master of Science degree in Medical Humanities.

 bottom of page